wagtail-examples/wsk-deploy-python-anywhere/README.md

 The project uses [Pico CSS](https://picocss.com/) for styling.
 It's a minmal setup that you can build on.

+When you first run the project you will probably notice that no styling is applied.
+This is because the first time you run the project with `make up` the compiled frontend files won't be available.
+Just run the frontend build scripts below and refresh the page.

 ### JavaScript

 The project make no assumption about JavaScript libraries.
 You can add your own as needed.